Black-box Prompt Tuning with Subspace Learning: Experiments

 \subsection{Effect of Source Tasks}

-We study the effect of source tasks on the learning of subspaces.
-We use MR as the target task and construct different source tasks by varying task similarities and number of tasks.
+We examine the influence of source tasks on the learning of subspaces.
+We employ the MR task as the target task and create various source tasks by adjusting task similarities and the quantity of tasks.